JaiRumz/injury-detection-machine-learning/README.md

-# Injury detection in vehicle crashes
+# Injury Detection in Vehicle Crashes

 A simple machine learning project where a person is classified as injured or not in a vehicle crash based on certain parameters.